zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_dc_vanilla_terraform/_index.md

 ## Deploy an Azure Arc Data Controller (Vanilla) on GKE using Terraform

-The following README will guide you on how to deploy a "Ready to Go" environment so you can deploy Azure Arc Data Services on a [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) cluster using [Terraform](https://www.terraform.io/).
+The following scanario will guide you on how to deploy a "Ready to Go" environment so you can deploy Azure Arc Data Services on a [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) cluster using [Terraform](https://www.terraform.io/).

 By the end of this guide, you will have a GKE cluster deployed with an Azure Arc Data Controller and a Microsoft Windows Server 2019 (Datacenter) GKE compute instance VM installed & pre-configured with all the required tools needed to work with Azure Arc Data Services.